 One of the factors most commonly cited by drivers as their reason for hopping in the car is convenience.
-Sure we care about cost, and joy, and all the other stuff, but if it’s much faster and easier to drive then that’s what people will do.
+Sure we care about cost, and joy, and all the other stuff, but if it’s faster and easier to drive then that’s what people will do.

-The bike is a bit of a secret in this regard, because a lot of trips are actually faster by bicycle than by car.
+Did you realise that a lot of trips are actually faster by bicycle than by car.
 Rush hour commuting is a perfect example - it may seem like driving is faster when you’re rolling down the empty freeway on a Sunday morning, but add thousands of other cars to the mix and the recipe has changed (don’t believe us?
 Check out these direct comparison videos of commutes in Belfast for an example).

 2. The never-ending quest for parking.
 Some destinations provide a wealth of parking (maybe your office, or the grocery store), but many other trips end with our least favourite dance of all time (well, the macarena is pretty bad too): the parking space dance.
 Where you spend almost as much time slowly circling carparks or streets looking for any space that could fit your car and won’t get you ticketed.
 By the time you finish the dance, you’re in a worse mood, perhaps late, and certainly not right outside.
 Riding a bike is not like that at all.
 Instead, you roll up to the entrance, secure to a rack or other sturdy object, and stroll in.
 What a joyous way to arrive!